 Read More: Shows Like ‘Black Mirror’

 5. The Blacklist (2013-2017)

 A novel improvement on top of ‘White Collar’ and ‘Blindspot’ combined, ‘The Blacklist’ features a criminal and a wanted fugitive Reddington, who, after years of disappearance, surrenders to the FBI and offers his assistance in catching the most wanted, dreaded criminals (for he has prepared a Blacklist).
-The only conditions being immunity from prosecution and his willingness to work closely with Elizabeth Keen (his daughter, who doesn’t know about Reddington’s whereabouts).
+The only conditions being immunity from prosecution and his willingness to work closely with Elizabeth Keen (possibly his daughter).
 ‘The Blacklist’ also follows a similar style of crime investigation, with each episode comprising loads of puzzling moments, followed by the death or arrest of a criminal or a terrorist.
-A top-notch entertainer, accompanied by some class acts of James Spader and Megan Boone makes ‘The Blacklist’ one of the top thriller TV shows to watch.
+A top-notch entertainer, accompanied by some class acts by James Spader and Megan Boone, makes ‘The Blacklist’ one of the top thriller TV shows to watch.

 Read More: Shows Like ‘Outlander’